Optical instrument

-An optical instrument (or "optic" for short) is a device that processes light waves (or photons), either to enhance an image for viewing or to analyze and determine their characteristic properties.
+An optical instrument is a device that processes light waves (or photons), either to enhance an image for viewing or to analyze and determine their characteristic properties.
 Common examples include periscopes, microscopes, telescopes, and cameras.

 Image enhancement

 The first optical instruments were telescopes used for magnification of distant images, and microscopes used for magnifying very tiny images.
 Since the days of Galileo and Van Leeuwenhoek, these instruments have been greatly improved and extended into other portions of the electromagnetic spectrum.
 The binocular device is a generally compact instrument for both eyes designed for mobile use.
 A camera could be considered a type of optical instrument, with the pinhole camera and camera obscura being very simple examples of such devices.

 Analysis

 Another class of optical instrument is used to analyze the properties of light or optical materials.
 They include: